Cipher tools

 would shift like:

-- for the next letters, the key would loop back and start from the first T in TEST again.
+- for the next letters, the key would loop back and start from the W in World again.
 There is more information available on the Vigenère cipher Wikipedia page.